 The best method to prevent business email compromise is to educate the employees and ask them to make sure that the related protocols are being forwarded.
 If a cashier sees an email from his boss asking him to transfer some funds to a certain account, the cashier should call the boss to see if he really wants funds transferred to the seemingly alien bank account.
 Making a confirmation call or writing an extra email help the employees in knowing if certain things are actually to be done or if it is a fake email.

 Since each business has its own set of rules, the people concerned should check if the relevant protocol is being followed.
-For example, it might be required that the CEO has to send an email to both finance department and cashier if he needs money.
+For example, it might be required that the CEO has to send an email to both the finance department and the cashier if he needs money.
 If you see that the CEO contacted the cashier directly and had not sent any voucher or letter to the accounting department, chances are high that it is a fake email.
 Or if there is no statement as to why the CEO is transferring money to some account, there is something wrong.
 A statement helps the accounting department in balancing the books.
 With no such statement, they can’t create a proper entry in the office ledger.

-Other things you could do are – Avoid free web-based e-mail accounts, and be careful what is posted to social media and company websites.
+Other things you could do are – Avoid free web-based e-mail accounts and be careful what is posted to social media and company websites.
 Create intrusion detection system rules that flag e-mails with extensions that are similar to company e-mail.